 We know that challenges remain, be it the economic and political landscapes, with rising inflation and the associated cost of living crisis; the ongoing issues arising from the UK's exit from the European Union; and a general election set for 2024.
 And, of course, our thoughts remain with those who are affected by conflict around the world.

-The payment of £238.7 million to 165,039 performers and recording rightsholders marked the highest number of performers and recording rightsholders ever paid by PPL in a calendar year, 19,000 more than in 2021.
+The payment of £116.4 million to 150,167 performers marked the highest number of performers ever paid by PPL in a calendar year.